martyjs/marty/docs/docs/actionCreators.md

 <h2 id="api">API</h2>

-<h3 id="createActionCreators">Marty.createActionCreators(instanceProperties)</h3>
+<h3 id="createActionCreators">createActionCreators(props)</h3>

-To create soem new action creators, you call <code>Marty.createActionCreators</code> passing in a set of intance properties.
+To create some new action creators, you call <code>Marty.createActionCreators</code> passing in a set of properties.
 It returns your action creators as a singleton.

 {% highlight js %}
 var UserActionCreators = Marty.createActionCreators({